Mitchell Trubisky: Pittsburgh Steelers

+2022

 On March 17, 2022, Trubisky signed a two-year contract with the Pittsburgh Steelers.
-On September 6, 2022, Trubisky was named the starting quarterback for the Steelers Week 1 game against the Cincinnati Bengals.
+On September 6, 2022, Trubisky was named the Steelers' starting quarterback over Kenny Pickett for their Week 1 game against the Bengals.
 In the game, Trubisky threw for 194 yards and a touchdown and committed no turnovers in the 23–20 overtime win.
-After throwing for 168 yards with a touchdown and an interception in the Week 2 loss at home against the New England Patriots, there were chants of "We Want Kenny" heard amongst the Steelers crowd.
-In Week 4 against the New York Jets, Trubisky was benched going in the third quarter for Kenny Pickett after throwing for 84 yards and an interception in the 24-20 loss.
-Later that week, Tomlin announced Pickett the starting quarterback.
-During a week 6 game against the Tampa Bay Buccaneers, Trubisky came in to replace an injured Kenny Pickett.
+After throwing for 168 yards with a touchdown and an interception in the Week 2 loss at home against the Patriots, there were chants of "We want Kenny" heard among the Pittsburgh crowd.
+In Week 4 against the Jets, Trubisky was benched going in the third quarter for Pickett after throwing for 84 yards and an interception in the 24–20 loss.
+Later that week, Tomlin announced Pickett as the starting quarterback.
+During a Week 6 game against the Buccaneers, Trubisky came in to replace an injured Pickett.
+In Week 15 against the Panthers, Trubisky was named the starting quarterback after Pickett was ruled out with a concussion.
+He passed for 179 yards and scored a rushing touchdown in the 24–16 victory.

+2023

+On May 18, 2023, Trubisky signed a two-year extension with the Steelers.

+In Week 13, Trubisky relieved an injured Kenny Pickett.
+With Pickett out, Trubisky was the starter in Weeks 14 and 15, completing 38 of 58 pass attempts for 359 yards, two touchdowns, and three interceptions as Pittsburgh lost both of his starts.
+Trubisky later lost the starting job in favor of Mason Rudolph.
+On February 12, 2024, Trubisky was released from the Steelers.

+Buffalo Bills (second stint)

+On March 7, 2024, Trubisky signed a two-year deal with the Bills.
+He appeared in nine games, with the bulk of his action coming in Week 18 against the Patriots when Josh Allen played the game's first play but rested the remainder of the game.
+Trubisky threw for two touchdowns on the season.